oj713/Image-Processing/README.md

 Please see the application-screenshots folder for screenshots of the application.

+# Design Details #
+This project was completed as coursework for CS3500: Object Oriented Design.
+It was created using the Model-View-Controller design pattern.

 **VIEW**
 * IView
     * this interface represents general operations necessary for a view in java.